 * Two of these conditions correspond to translational equilibrium: The sum of forces along any 2 perpendicular axes in the plane must be zero. so if we take x and y axes, then ΣFx = 0 ΣFy = 0

-A body may be in this condition.
+A body may be in this Partial Equilibrium condition.
 It means that the body may be in translational equilibrium but not in rotational equilibrium and vice versa.

 But what is the net Torque?

 So in this case, the rod is in translational equilibrium (net force zero) but it’s not in rotational equilibrium. (net torque nonzero).
 That means it’s a case of Partial Equilibrium.

-in this case, both the forces at point A and B are equal (F) like case 1 but this time both are working in the same direction (downwards here).
+In this case, both the forces at point A and B are equal (F) like in case 1 but this time both are working in the same direction (downwards here).
 As a result, the net force is nonzero.

 Let’s consider the torques now.

-At point A and B magnitudes of the torque are same, i.e. r F. but in this case their directions are opposite to each other.
+At A and B magnitudes of the applied torques are the same, i.e. r F. But in this case, their directions are opposite to each other.

 At point A the torque tries to move the rod anticlockwise, at point B the torque plays clockwise.

-Therefore, in this case net torque is zero.
+Therefore, in this case, the net torque is zero.

 So in this case, the rod is in rotational equilibrium (net torque zero) but it’s not in translational equilibrium. (net force nonzero).
 That means it’s another case of Partial Equilibrium.

 A pair of equal and opposite forces with different lines of action is known as a couple.